Climate Excellence Standard for health sector suppliers

 How was the standard created?

-The standard was established by the U.S. Health Care Climate Council as part of its aim to reduce greenhouse gas (GHG) emissions within health care supply chains.
-Over the course of one year, the 20 largest medtech suppliers to the health systems that comprise the council provided valuable input through surveys, interviews, and three roundtables.
-Once the standard was finalized by the council, it was published in Q4 2023.
+The standard was established by the U.S. Health Care Climate Council as part of its aim to reduce greenhouse gas (GHG) emissions and improve resilience within health care supply chains.
+Some of the largest medtech suppliers provided valuable input through surveys, interviews, and roundtables.
+The initial standard, Phase 1, was published in Q4 2023.
+We again engaged suppliers and health systems to create the second phase of the standard effective January 1, 2026.

 How is achievement of the standard assessed?